noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   case _ => "default branch"

 // typed pattern matching
-// you have to specify the fkn params, e.g. in case classes
+// you have to specify the params
-// uses scala 2 syntax
+// example uses scala 2 syntax
 notification match {
     case Email(sender, title, _) => // _ means the third param isnt used
       s"You got an email from $sender with title: $title"